officelifehq/docs/docs/contribution/core-contributors/processes.md

 ## Overview

 OfficeLife becomes more complex every day.
-This page documents how we, the OfficeLife team, work.
+This page documents how we, the OfficeLife team, work and which tools we use.

 ## Our stack